TheV360/thev360.github.io/_posts/2018-07-05-gpd-win-2-review.md

 You of course also have the keyboard, which is good.
 It takes some getting used to, but I had an alright time searching things and typing in passwords.

 There's also a microphone on the Win 2, which is... good enough.
 It's actually a bit better than my microphone on my expensive *gamer* laptop.

+## Software

+The Win 2 runs a full version of Windows 10.
+Of course, Windows 10 isn't designed for this small form factor, but if you bump up the UI scale, it should be pretty usable.
+You can also enable tablet mode, but that just hides a lot of useful features.

 ## Speed